 - Set under overhanging stream banks, or

 - Used as a blind set (without the use of bait, lure or visible attractor).
 Bait, lure and visible attractor do not include animal droppings (scat) or urine.

 In all WMDs, killer-type traps with a jaw spread not to exceed 8 inches may be used on or above ground level if the trap is placed within a lynx exclusion device.
 The trap jaws must be completely within the device, the trap springs can be outside of the device.

 Exclusion devices will have the following designs:

-- For traps with a jaw spread greater than 5 inches but less than 8 inches, two designs may be constructed.
+- For traps with a jaw spread greater than 5 inches but less than 8 inches, (primarily used for fisher trapping) two designs may be constructed.
 For both devices the trap must be placed no closer than 18 inches from the closest edge of the entrance hole.